ninomegadriver/serialcmd/README.md

 Simple code to connect to a serial tty, send over a command and print the output.
-The goal is to make it easier when you need a simple console tool to send a command to an arduino for example, automacally detecting its port and print the output to STDOUT.
+The goal is to make it easier when you need a simple console tool to send a command to an arduino for example, automatically detecting its port and print the output to STDOUT.

 Arduino example sketch: